DevExpress/devextreme-documentation/concepts/05 UI Components/Popup/10 Show and Hide the Popup/01 API.md

-[note] In this article, the [Button](/Documentation/ApiReference/UI_Components/dxButton/) UI component is used to demonstrate how to show and hide the **Popup**.
+[note] In this article, the [Button](/Documentation/ApiReference/UI_Components/dxButton/) UI component is used to demonstrate how to show and hide the Popup.
 This choice is made for purely demonstrational purposes, and you can do the same operations using another UI component following the same guidelines.

-To show or hide the **Popup** programmatically, call the [show()](/api-reference/10%20UI%20Widgets/dxOverlay/3%20Methods/show().md '/Documentation/ApiReference/UI_Components/dxPopup/Methods/#show') or [hide()](/api-reference/10%20UI%20Widgets/dxOverlay/3%20Methods/hide().md '/Documentation/ApiReference/UI_Components/dxPopup/Methods/#hide') method.
+To show or hide the Popup programmatically, call the [show()](/api-reference/10%20UI%20Widgets/dxOverlay/3%20Methods/show().md '/Documentation/ApiReference/UI_Components/dxPopup/Methods/#show') or [hide()](/api-reference/10%20UI%20Widgets/dxOverlay/3%20Methods/hide().md '/Documentation/ApiReference/UI_Components/dxPopup/Methods/#hide') method.
 The same thing can be done using the [toggle(showing)](/api-reference/10%20UI%20Widgets/dxOverlay/3%20Methods/toggle(showing).md '/Documentation/ApiReference/UI_Components/dxPopup/Methods/#toggleshowing') method.
-Pass **true** or **false** to this method to show or hide the **Popup**, respectively.
+Pass **true** or **false** to this method to show or hide the Popup, respectively.

 ---
 ##### jQuery